Light

 Symptoms

-• new leaves emerging with more green and less cream, white, or gold than older established leaves
+• new leaves emerging with noticeably more green and less golden-yellow than the older, established leaves further back on the vine

-• the plant looking more uniform green as the old variegated leaves are replaced by new solid ones
+• the overall plant looking more uniformly green as older, well-variegated leaves are gradually replaced by newer, plainer ones

 Causes

-Low light triggering chlorophyll upregulation in new cells
+Low light triggering chlorophyll upregulation in newly forming leaf cells

 How to Fix It